louismullie/temp-data/markdown_final/6d0761b0-5dbb-44e1-bf4f-a23a6cbaaacf.md

 - **Dosage adjustments in adult patients with renal impairment**: Levetiracetam dosing must be individualized according to the patient's renal function status.
 Recommended dosage adjustments for adults with renal impairment are based on creatinine clearance adjusted for body surface area.
 Information is unavailable for dosage adjustments in pediatric patients with renal impairment.
 To calculate the dose for adult patients, an estimate of the patient's creatinine clearance (CLcr) in mL/min must first be determined using a standard formula.

-	- Table 2: Dosage Adjustment Regimen for Adult Patients with Renal Impairment
+	- **Table 2**: Dosage Adjustment Regimen for Adult Patients with Renal Impairment

 	1Following dialysis, a 250 to 500 mg supplemental dose is recommended.